Whether you’re setting up shop or looking to reach new customers, you’re going to need an eye-catching and stylish promotional flyer.

 3. Consistent Key Colors

 Remember to make your color choices based on your professional branding.
-Color is communicative, too.
+Color is communicative in effective flyer design, too.
 These color choices should support your professional brand and its goals.

 4. Clean, Organized, Open Space

 Some design choices are timeless.
 Look at the examples below.
 Notice how there's generous "breathing" room.

 The parts of the design visually relate to one another, but also leave a lot of open space—often called negative space in design theory.
 It can make a very classy and adaptable design.

 For example, imagine the possibilities if you changed up the color choices and/or imagery.
 There's a reason why this aesthetic is still popular.
 It's because the versatility and professionalism can't be understated.

 What makes a good flyer design?
 We want to create something attention-grabbing—and contrast is a great way to command attention.
 Contrast makes things stand out, while similarities in value make things more supplemental and complementary.
 You'll likely see this technique used regularly in 2023 as it's one of the top advertising tips for flyers.

 Use this approach in a wide variety of ways.
 The concept below is a professional flyer that makes great use of this design concept.
 Notice how the dark portions of the composition really stand out against the light portions.